bsc-s2/mysql-devops/pykit/mysqlutil/README.md

 The item `onlyleft` or `onlyright` is a `rangeset.IntIncRangeSet` representing the gtid range which is on left(right) only, for each uuid.

-If there is not a gtid absent on the right side, `onlyleft` is `{"length":0, "gtidset": {}}` and vice versa:
+If there are not any gtid absent on the right side, `onlyleft` is `{"length":0, "gtidset": {}}` and vice versa:

 ```